samhaswon/skin_segmentation/README.md

 - **Sepia filtering**: Applies varying degrees of sepia toning, mimicking the look of old or filtered photographs, which can alter apparent skin color and contrast.

+    - My implementation technically swaps blue and red, so it is more bluish than yellowed.

-- **Subject occlusion**: A regular lattice pattern is generated, then randomly rotated within a 0–90° range.
+- **Subject occlusion**: A regular lattice pattern is generated, then randomly rotated within a 0-90° range.
   This rotated lattice is superimposed on the subject within the image, partially obscuring them.
   The approach simulates realistic visual obstructions while preserving background and contextual cues, forcing models to learn more robust representations under occlusion.